 |TOTAL||Up to 99 weeks||Up to 89 weeks||Up to 79 weeks||Up to 73 weeks||Up to 63 weeks|

 *There are special claims that have a week ending date other than Saturday.
 In those cases, benefits may be payable for the week ending January 1, 2014.

 Current Benefits Status

-Currently, there are more than 617,000 people certifying for benefits in California.
-About one-third of these customers are collecting on a federal extension claim while the remainder are somewhere in the midst of a regular unemployment claim.
+Currently, there are more than 712,000 people certifying for benefits in California.
+But about one-third of these customers were collecting on a federal extension claim while the remainder are somewhere in the midst of a regular unemployment claim.

 Customers Who Have Run Out of Maximum Benefits